riccardoluongo/serverwebui/README.md

 Both Intel and AMD CPUs are supported, meanwhile only Nvidia GPUs are supported as of now.
 Support for Intel and AMD in the works.

+## Roadmap
+Features coming in the future!

+- RAID information (mdadm)
+- Better ZFS info (current one is horrible)
+- Better selection of file systems in usage info (current one shows a lot of irrelevant system file systems)
+- AMD and Intel GPUs support

 ## Dependencies
 Make sure you have the appropriate dependencies for your distribution!